-When it is time for your medical review, you will be sent a Disability Determination Package.
+When it is time for your medical review, you will be notified and sent a Medical Review Package.
 It contains:

-The Health Status Report and Activities of Daily Living Index form will need to be filled out by an approved health care professional, such as your doctor.
+The medical review forms will need to be filled out by an approved health care professional, such as your doctor.

 You will have 90 days to send in your forms.
-If, for reasons that are beyond your control, you need more time to complete the forms, you can ask for an extension.
-An example might be if you cannot get an appointment with a doctor or health care professional in time.
+If you need more time to complete your forms, you can ask the Disability Adjudication Unit for an extension.

 Specially trained staff who work in the Disability Adjudication Unit will: